XaverKlemenschits/Skout/README.md

 ## Contributing

-Have a look at `TODO.md` for a list of missing features if you want to contribute.
+Before a pull request can be merged, make sure all files have been formatted using `autopep8`.
+The file `format_project.sh` does this automatically.

 Bug reports, pull requests and feature requests should be filed on GitHub.

 ## License